At least 46 killed in Taiwanese apartment building inferno

 It appears the fire broke out on the ground floor but it was not immediately clear exactly where and the cause was still under investigation.

-Fire extinguishers had been installed last month, but only three per floor because the residents could not afford to pay more, the United Daily News, a major newspaper, reported.
+Fire extinguishers were installed last month, but only three per floor because the residents could not afford to pay more, it said.

 A 1995 fire at a nightclub in Taichung, Taiwan’s third-largest city, killed 64 people in the country’s deadliest such disaster in recent times.